bvbohnen/X4_Customizer/Documentation.md

       - Defaults to HOMEPATH/"Documents/Egosoft/X4" or a subfolder with an 8-digit name.
     * path_to_source_folder
       - Optional path to a source folder that holds high priority source files, which will be used instead of reading the x4 cat/dat files.
-      - For use when running transforms on manually edited files.
+      - For use when running plugins on manually edited files.
       - Defaults to None
     * allow_path_error
       - Bool, if True and the x4 or user folder path looks wrong, the customizer will still attempt to run (with a warning).